coolnether123/shelteredmodmanager/readme.md

 ## About

 Sheltered Mod Manager (SMM) adds files alongside the game.
 It does not overwrite core game assets.
-It does add a loader DLL (winhttp.dll) and config files to hook at startup.
+It adds a loader DLL (winhttp.dll) and config files to hook at startup.
 It includes a plugin API, unlimited save slots with mod tracking, and tools for players and mod creators.

-The goal of SMM is to provide a stable, extensible foundation for Sheltered mods, for both players and mod authors.
-The game is harder to mod in, the ModAPI system is being built to allow developers access to more of Sheltered.
-Custom save systems are built in with helpers to help devs saving their data in saves.
+The goal of SMM is to provide a stable foundation for Sheltered mods, for both players and mod authors.
+The developer API is actively growing, with more features planned for future updates.

 ## Core features